Lifelong Learning U3A

 Age Action acts as support and liaison for existing groups, so that for example if Lucan U3A were organising an event and wanted to invite some members from Blessington U3A, AAI could help with communication and administration.
 A national U3A newsletter is published quarterly which helps the development of the network.
 A monthly e-bulletin is also circulated to keep U3A members up to date with the latest news and info relating to the ongoing activities within our U3A groups and also notifies them of any upcoming activities/events that they may like to participate in.

 Sam O'Brien-Olinger, Education Development Officer AAI is responsible for the support and expansion of the U3A programme.
-You can contact her at Age Action on 01 4756989.
+You can contact him at Age Action on 01 4756989.

 In 2004, Con Lehane from the Cork Retired People's Network designed the U3A logo, as seen at the top of this page and on the U3A Ireland newsletters.